 Whitsunday Islands Yolo Sailing Trip, Day 2

-After three days at sea, we sail to the resort town of Airlie Beach for a night on land in a local beach hostel resort.
+After three days at sea, we sail back to Airlie Beach for a night on land in a local beach hostel.
 Feel free to relax by the pool at the end of the day.

 Whitsunday Islands Yolo Sailing Trip, Day 3

 Admire the scenery on the train north to Tully.
 Upon arrival, enjoy lunch and a tour of the G Adventures-supported Ingan Cultural Museum.
-Participate in either a weaving or painting activity with traditional Jirrbal Aboriginal artists before continuing on to Cairns.
+Participate in a painting activity with traditional Jirrbal Aboriginal artists before continuing on to Cairns.